 It’s easy to see what a rapid and genuine response to situations like this can do to gain back a brand some semblance of control.
 It’s also easy to see what the lack of the former can do to a brand.
 Time will tell what the road back to customer and industry trust has in store for United, but some experts say this may spell irreparable brand damage for the airline.

 Crisis Management 101

-All brands hit bumps and PR nightmares in the road, but a quick, transparent, and genuine response may lead to a far faster and more holistic recovery than trying to hide, defend, or ignore your missteps.
+All brands hit bumps and PR nightmares in the road, but quick, transparent, and genuine crisis communication may lead to a far faster and more holistic recovery than trying to hide, defend, or ignore your missteps.

 Another way to be prepared for your brand’s bad days?
 Having a Digital Asset Management (DAM) platform that’s populated with brand guidelines, PR strategies, and press kits to make swift responses possible when you need them most.

 Not quite sure where to start while shopping for the right DAM?
 Click below to access our free DAM Buyer’s Guide!